peter-mouland/web-caddy/README.md

     * Update `name` to your component name in lower case.
     * Ensure the `repository.url` is the correct github address.
 4. Run `npm install` to install the required node modules.
-5. Run `gulp init` to intialise your component.
+5. Run `gulp init:component` to intialise your component.

 Once the above is complete should have the conventional directory structure as well as the useful gulp tasks.